ZOA-account/incident-reporting/InstallationGuide.md

 1. [Import the Incicident Reporting package (link to instruction)](https://docs.microsoft.com/en-us/power-platform/admin/environment-and-tenant-migration#importing-a-canvas-app)
 1. Make sure that under **IMPORT SETUP** "Create as new" is selected; optionally rename your flow here
-1. Under **Related resources** you will find a your SharePoint, Outlook, Office 365 Users-connections.
-Under **Select during import** select your admin or service account to make the connection to these resources.
+1. Under **Related resources** you may find your SharePoint, Outlook, Office 365 Users-connections.
+If you don't, skip to the next step.
+If you do see the connections, select your service account under **Select during import** for each of the connections.
-> If you do not see any connections, first click on **Create new** and create the required connection.
+> If you do not see any connections once you click through to select them, first click on **Create new** and create the required connection.
 You can also find the **Connections** interface from Power **Automate > Connections**.
 You will have to have connections between the account that owns the Flow and Power App and these services: **SharePoint Connection, Office 365 Outlook Connection, Office 365 Users Connection**
 > You may have to do this for each of the three connections.
 4. Click on **Import** to import the flow